- Home

 There’s a reason why people say ‘laughter is the best medicine’.
-Not only does it bring people together, but it can also trigger healthy physical and emotional reactions in the body.
+Not only does it bring people together, but it can also trigger healthy physical and emotional reactions.

-Below, we’ll explore some of the ways laughter and humour can boost mental and physical health, and look at how you can introduce more of it into your life.
+Below, we’ll explore some of the ways laughter and humour can boost mental and physical health, and look at how you can add more of it to your life.

 The benefits of humour and laughing